How to use your smart meter and In-Home Display to save money.

 Pick an appliance you want to test and turn it on.
 Now check your IHD.
 Within a few seconds, it’ll update the electricity usage so you can see how much energy the appliance uses.
 And how much it costs.
 Gas usage takes up to 30 minutes to update.

 Look at your energy use with the appliance on and compare it to your benchmark usage.
-The difference shows you how much that appliance uses.
-For example, if your benchmark was £0.24 per hour and this went up to £0.96 per hour with the appliance on, the appliance costs £0.72 per hour to run.
+The difference shows you how much it uses.
+E.g if your benchmark was £0.24/hour and this went up to £0.96/hour with the appliance on, it costs £0.72 per hour to run it.

 See your energy use in real time